rayin19/Crop-Prediction-Website/README.md

 ## Database

-Harvest Horizons utilizes PostgreSQL as the database management system for storing and retrieving data related to crops, soil quality, and other relevant information.
+Harvest Horizons utilizes MySQL as the database management system for storing and retrieving data related to crops, soil quality, and other relevant information.

 ## Summary